-Receiving PTSB credit requires you to be a PTSB-certified teacher, sign up for the credit by contacting Dusty Downey (firstname.lastname@example.org, 504-453-4139), and participate in all activities during the BioBlitz.
-For more information, contact PTSB credit coordinator Dusty Downey
+We offer two Professional Standards Teaching Board (PTSB) credits for teachers participating in the BioBlitz.
+To receive credits, you must be a PTSB-certified teacher, sign up for the credit by contacting Dusty Downey (firstname.lastname@example.org, 504-453-4124), and participate in all activities during the BioBlitz.
+For more information, contact PTSB credit coordinator Dusty Downey.

 The types of inventory activities will depend on the species that the scientists are trying to find and document.
 Different groups will look for birds, fish, plants, invertebrates, mammals, microbes, fungi, etc. Some will be land-based, others require wading in shallow water.

 Everyone!
-Children can participate in the free BioBlitz inventory activities, but they must be accompanied by an adult.
+Children can participate in inventory activities, but they must be accompanied by an adult.
 There will also be activities just for children.
 Teachers can earn 2 PTSB credits.

-Yes, although many of the inventory teams will be on trails that may make participation challenging.
+Yes, although many of the survey teams will be on trails that may make participation challenging.

 You will be outside and in the field, so you should dress accordingly.
 Layering is highly recommended to make you most comfortable.
 You should also bring a hat, sunglasses and sunscreen to protect you from potential sun exposure.
 Wear sturdy shoes if you plan on using the hiking trails.